dennissmith617/vacation_rental_api/README.md

 - To setup pipenv, you can run `pipenv --python VERSION`, where version can be found using `python3 --version` command

-8. Install marshmallow by entering `pip3 install -U marshmallow`.
+8. Install marshmallow by running `pip3 install -U marshmallow`.
 This is a framework-agnostic library which will help us convert complex datatypes (i.e. objects) to and from Python datatypes.

+9. Install requests by running `pip3 install requests`

 **Running the Program**